ChristophWurst/ChristophWurst.github.io/_posts/2018-08-14-nextcloud-app-release-process.md

 Since this post serves as documentation for myself, I plan on updating the details if any of the steps are changed.

+---

+Update 2018-08-24:
+* Removed dangling footnote from markdown checklist
+* Added reference to this post to markdown checklist